micheles/micheles.github.io/_posts/2015-06-23-the-new-rupture-calculator.md

 In a [previous post](/2015/06/21/the-8-event-based-calculators/) I listed the event based calculators available in the engine.
-Here I will discuss in more detail the calculators #1 and #2, i.e. the old and the new rupture calculator.
+Here I will discuss in more detail the calculators #1 and #2, i.e. the old and the new rupture calculators.
 Both calculators read the source model and produce ruptures; they both use the same algorithm; however the old calculator saves the ruptures on a Postgres database (as pickled Python objects stored in a text field), whereas the new calculator saves the ruptures directly